Book of the Law of the Lord: Allegations of witness denials

-Although there is no evidence to support them, several opponents from other Latter Day Saint churches have sought to cast doubt on the witness testimonies by claiming to have heard the witnesses deny their testimonies decades before.
+Opponents from other Latter Day Saint churches have sought to cast doubt on the Strangite witness testimonies by claiming to have heard the witnesses deny their testimonies, though the evidence for these supposed denials was in many cases recorded decades after the fact.
+Such hearsay testimonies were commonly asserted in attempts to discredit the leaders of rival churches.

 LDS Church apologist Daniel C. Peterson claims, without citing a source, that Samuel Graham admitted to helping Strang fabricate the plates.
-Hearsay testimonies were commonly asserted to discredit the leaders of rival churches, including both James Strang and Joseph Smith.

-In addition, Chauncy Loomis, in an 1888 letter to Joseph Smith III, reported that Samuel Bacon discovered "fragments of those plates which Strang made the Book of the Law from" hidden in the ceiling of Strang's house, prompting Bacon to immediately relocate off Beaver Island and abandon the Strangite church.
-However, there are no journal entries, letters, or any other corroborating witnesses to support this claim, and Loomis did not tell anyone for over 30 years, casting further doubt on the story.
+In addition, Chauncy Loomis, in an 1888 letter to Joseph Smith III, claimed Samuel Bacon discovered "fragments of those plates which Strang made the Book of the Law from" hidden in the ceiling of Strang's house, supposedly prompting Bacon to immediately abandon the Strangite church and move away from Beaver Island.
+This information was released in The Saints' Herald, where it stated, "Bro.
+Samuel Bacon says that in repairing Strang's house he found hid behind the ceiling the fragments of those plates which Strang made the book of the Law from.
+He turned infidel and left the island."
+However, there are no contemporary documents such as diaries or letters to support this claim, nor any corroborating witnesses.
+Loomis did not tell anyone for over 30 years, casting further doubt on the story.
 Additionally, when Strang died, the Mormons' enemies from nearby Mackinac forced the Saints to leave Beaver Island and moved into their houses, and no one ever reported finding plate fragments during subsequent renovations.

+In 1855, a Strangite Council removed Samuel Bacon from his office in the church.
+"Warren Post, who presented the resolution, later wrote that Bacon had 'denied the work being done was of the inspiration of God,' and had called it 'human intervention.'"
+This account came from a believing Strangite.

-Strang claimed to have returned the brass plates to the angel after completing the translation in 1851, much like his predecessor did with the gold plates, and to this day, no plates or plate fragments from them have ever been found.
+Strang claimed to have returned the brass plates to the angel after completing the translation in 1851, much like his predecessor did with the gold plates.
+No plates or plate fragments from them have ever been found.